 The curriculum for the Department of Pediatrics three-year residency training program is designed to prepare the physician to be well rounded and competent in pediatrics and child development.
 The graduate pediatrician is prepared for a career in primary care pediatrics or begin training in a pediatric subspecialty fellowship.
 The program is designed to meet the requirements of the ACGME and the pediatric residency review committee.

 PGY - I ROTATIONS - The first year includes thirteen rotations in a 28-day cycle.
 The first month is spent as orientation through service areas including the In Patient Ward, Outpatient Clinic and Newborn Nursery for 1 week.
-The rotations for the remaining year which consists of Night Shift (2), Outpatient Clinic (1), Inpatient Wards (2), Emergency Medicine (2), NICU (1), and Newborn Nursery (2).
-In the first year, the PGY - I individual develops appropriate skills Goals and Objectives that frame the experience for each rotation and form a basis for the remaining two years of training.
-The first year resident generally rotates through the term newborn nursery before rotating once through the neonatal intensive care unit (NICU).
+The rotations for the remaining year which consists of Night Shift (2), Outpatient Clinic (3), Inpatient Wards (2), Emergency Medicine (1), NICU (1), Community (1)and Newborn Nursery (2).
+In the first year, the PGY - I individual follow Goals and Objectives that frame the experience for each rotation and form a basis for the remaining two years of training.
+The first year resident generally rotate through the term newborn nursery before rotating once through the neonatal intensive care unit (NICU).

 VIII.
 Summary of the Program Upon graduating from this program, residents will be prepared to sit for the board with enough experience in pediatric bread and butter and a good exposure to sub specialty training.
 The friendly atmosphere will make the long three years an easier more tolerable journey.
 If you are looking for a place where you are a respected team player, this is one of your best choices.